 A pressure gauge is a simple tool that is used to display liquid or gas pressure.
 It’s widely used in both industrial and residential settings in nearly every field, but it’s most likely used by everyday Joes to measure the air pressure in tires.
-Analog pressure gauges are well-known from displaying reliable readings efficiently, but dialog pressure gauges have far surpassed it in popularity.
+Analog pressure gauges are well-known for displaying reliable readings efficiently, but dialog pressure gauges have far surpassed them in popularity.
 In this guide, we’ll discuss what these types of tire pressure gauges are and what advantages each has to offer.

 Digital Tire Pressure Gauge

 There are several key advantages of using a dialog pressure dial; the first of which is durability.
-Digital gauges are able to perform reliably in extreme conditions, including heat, cold, and even when subjected to vibrations.
+Digital gauges can perform reliably in extreme conditions, including heat, cold, and even when subjected to vibrations.
 Accuracy is also practically guaranteed throughout the entire lifespan of the tool, and recalibrating a digital pressure gauge is done via software rather than manually applying pressure where there’s tons of room for error.

 Digital pressure gauges are programmable to your exact needs.
 For instance, they can show force and torque readings just by pressing a few buttons and cycling through the available library of units of measurement.
-An analog dial would require you to replace dial entirely.
+An analog dial would require you to replace the dial entirely.

 And of course, we can’t forget to mention just how easy it is to read the digital display.
 Most digital pressure gauges come with backlit displays to help readers in poorly lit places.
 Also, it’s a lot more difficult to misread large numbers than it is to read a needle moving back and forth rapidly.

 If you’ve ever seen a grandparent taking in pressure measurements before, then you’re most likely already familiar with what an analog pressure gauge is.
 Essentially, it’s a pressure gauge that uses a needle and dial system to display how much pressure measurements based on the location of the need relative to the numbers surrounding the dial.